-- Wear a hat or visor to shade your eyes, but be sure it's secure with a clip or chin strap.
+- Wear a hat or visor, but be sure it's secure with a clip or chin strap.
 If the wind takes it, it's gone forever.

 - Young children can get bored on a whale-watching trip.
 Bring along something to entertain them.
 And be sure they have enough warm clothing.
 The chilly wind on deck can dampen even the most excited child's enthusiasm.

-- A lot of whale-watching articles suggest bringing binoculars, but those writers may have never been out on a boat looking for whales.
-Whales are sighted by scanning around, they appear and disappear quickly and in a moving boat, it's unlikely you'd get the binoculars on them before they were gone.
+- You don't need binoculars.
+Some whale-watching articles suggest bringing them, but those writers may have never been out on a boat looking for whales.
+Whales are sighted by scanning around, and they appear and disappear quickly.
+In a moving boat, it's unlikely you'd get the binoculars on them before they were gone.

 California Whale Watching From Land

-Your best bet for seeing a whale is to scan the ocean's surface and look for a spout (a spray of water).
-Keep watching in all directions, looking for it to spout again.
+Your best bet for seeing a whale is to scan the ocean's surface.
+Look for a spout (a spray of water).
+After you see that, keep watching in all directions, looking for it to happen again.
 That will tell you the direction it's moving.
 In general, the migrating whales are going south in winter and north in spring.
-They move about 5 miles per hour or the speed of a child on a bicycle.
-Keep binoculars handy and once you get good at figuring out where they are, you can get a closer look.
+They swim about five miles per hour or the speed of a child on a bicycle.
+Keep binoculars handy, and once you get good at figuring out where they are, you can get a closer look.

-Grey whales normally swim in a cycle of 3 to 5 blows, 30 seconds apart, followed by a three to six-minute dive, and they often show their tail flukes just before they dive.
+Grey whales normally swim in a cycle of three to five blows, 30 seconds apart, followed by a three to six-minute dive.
+They often show their tail flukes just before they dive.
 If they're swimming just below the surface and you're high enough to see the water's surface, they may leave a "trail" of circular calm spots on the face as they pass, making them easier to track.

-Good spots to look for whales from the California shore are summarized in the regional whale watching guides: Whale Watching from land in Monterey, Whale Watching from the coast in San Francisco and Whale Watching from the beach in San Diego
+Good spots to look for whales from the California shore are summarized in the regional whale watching guides listed above.